Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADMSGroup.md

 Notes:

 * This parameter currently cannot be used to create dynamic groups.
-To create a dynamic group in PowerShell, you must use the AzureADPreview module.
+To create a dynamic group in PowerShell, you must use the Azure AD Preview module.

 ```yaml